cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 There is still hope.
 We still have a few years left for us to adapt and improve.
 And maybe we can all keep our jobs after all.
-I'm talking, of course, about jump into trend to become a successful prompt engineer.
+I'm talking, of course, about jumping into the new wave to become successful prompt engineers.

 But fist, let's define our terms.